 In addition to the pricing reform, the Chinese government implements a set of natural gas promotion policies.
 The primary objective of China's natural gas promotion policy is to facilitate the substitution of natural gas for coal to address the air pollution problems and improve the household quality of life in Chinese cities.
-Burning coal emits air pollutants such as SO2, NOx, black carbon and fine particles such as PM2.5 and others.
+Burning coal emits air pollutants such as SO_2 , NO_x , black carbon and fine particles such as $PM{2.5}$ and others.
 China's air pollution is largely attributed to the massive use of coal and a lack of clean coal technologies.
-Natural gas is regarded as cleaner than coal fossil fuel because it emits less air pollutants than coal during the combustion process.
-In this regard the Chinese central government and local governments often attach a great value to an increase in a share of natural gas in the energy supply mix.